 This is the risk that expenses increase by more than expected due to inflation and other factors.
-SE plc has in place expense management processes to mitigate this risk, and the partnership deal announced with Atos in 2018 will significantly reduce SE plc's expense risk going forward.
+SE plc has in place expense management processes to mitigate this risk, and the partnership deal with Atos completed in 2019 will reduce SE plc's expense risk going forward.